Cross-ratio degrees and perfect matchings: Introduction

 A natural intersection theoretic approach to calculating $d_{\mathcal{T}}$ is as follows.
 Recall that $M_{0,n}$ has a compactification $\Mbar_{0,n}$ \cite{Knudsen1983}, the space of $n$-marked stable rational curves, whose cohomology is relatively well-understood.
 The cross-ratio degree $d_{\mathcal{T}}$ is equal to the degree of the pullback of the class $\prod_{e\in E}H_e$ of a point in $(\P^1)^{n-3}$ under $\CR_{\mathcal{T}}.$ That is, At first glance, this approach appears similar to the one we use to prove Theorem \ref{thm:Matchings}.
 However, the intersection problems are not related in a straightforward way; e.g. here there are $n-3$ subvarieties being intersected rather than $n$ subvarieties.

 Recall \cite{Keel1992} that $H^*(\Mbar_{0,n},\Q)$ is generated as a $\Q$-algebra by the classes of \emph{boundary divisors} $D_S$ with $S\subseteq\{1,\ldots,n\}$ and $2\le\abs{S}\le n-2,$ with additive relations as characterized in \cite{KontsevichManin1994}.
 We may express $\CR_{\mathcal{T}}^*(H_e)$ in terms of boundary divisors; e.g. if $e=\{1,2,3,4\},$ then $\CR_{\mathcal{T}}^*(H_e)$ can be written as the sum of all boundary divisors $D_S$ with $1,2\in S$ and $3,4\not\in S.$ One may thus express $d_{\mathcal{T}}$ as a truly enormous sum of monomials in boundary divisors.
-While the class of each monomial can be computed rather straightforwardly, the combinatorics of working with so many terms appears prohibitively difficult; computing a single cross-ratio degree this way is feasible, but gaining insight into how $d_{\mathcal{T}}$ depends on the structure of $\mathcal{T}$ is probably not.
+While the class of each monomial can be computed rather straightforwardly, the combinatorics of working with so many terms --- which can turn out to be negative --- appears prohibitively difficult; computing a single cross-ratio degree this way is feasible, but gaining insight into how $d_{\mathcal{T}}$ depends on the structure of $\mathcal{T}$ is probably not.